intel/QAT_Engine/README.md

     Using a separator "," between different cipher configuration The default threshold value is 2048 bytes, the minimum is 0 bytes and the maximum is 16,384.
+    This message is not supported when the engine is compiled with the flag --enable-qat_small_pkt_offload.

 ```